KETSE/casebox/install/webdav/readme.txt

 == WEBDAV support ==

+By default we use dav.casebox.org as server name.
+You need to change ServerName option in webdav conf files.
+You can access to webdav typing https://dav.casebox.org/coreName

 You need to add one more(at least) virtual host into your apache config, to enable WebDav support.

 Copy webdav conf file to your apache conf directory (/etc/httpd/conf by default)